 12.30pm: Lunch and departure

-A permaculture farmer with a lifelong broad acre agricultural background, Tom is co-founder of the PRI Sunshine Coast Inc and PRI Luganville, Vanuatu and runs PDC courses and Permaculture training on his Permaculture Demonstration Site “Maungaraeeda”.
+A permaculture farmer with over 40 years farming experience and a broad acre agricultural background, Tom is co-founder of the PRI Sunshine Coast Inc and PRI Luganville, Vanuatu and runs PDC courses and Permaculture training on his Permaculture Demonstration Site “Maungaraeeda”.
 Tom regularly co-teaches Permaculture Design Certificate courses with Geoff Lawton and has taught Permaculture courses in Australia and overseas.
 He is part of Geoff Lawton’s Permaculture Sustainable Consulting team and does regular consultations for personal land holders as well as not for profit organisations and government departments in Australia and overseas… read more

 Jason’s passion is designing Permaculture properties from unit patios and suburban house lots to acreage.
 He has a solid background in horticulture, running his own landscaping business for many years.
 After doing his Permaculture Design Certificate at the Permaculture Research Institute Sunshine Coast Inc. he embraced permaculture and now does regular consultations, designs and maintenance for small and larger properties.
 His passion is bringing Permaculture to smaller spaces and his background is growing plants from seed.
 Over the CelebrATE weekend he will share his knowledge on both with you.